wilhelmer/mkdocs-localsearch/README.md

         - search
     ```
     A delay of 100 ms worked with a search index of 24 MB ([prebuilt index](https://www.mkdocs.org/user-guide/configuration/#prebuild_index)).<br>Note that the `promise_delay` setting has a negative effect on performance (loading time will be increased).

-**Note:** We do not use `extra_javascript` option in `mkdocs.yml` because, according to the [docs](https://www.mkdocs.org/user-guide/styling-your-docs/#combining-the-custom_dir-and-template-blocks), when a library is needed to the website is better to use this method.

 ## Installation (Material v4)